2021 Advisory Board

 Dr. Grant Baldwin is the Director of the Division of Unintentional Injury Prevention (DUIP) at the National Center for Injury Prevention and Control (NCIPC) in the Centers for Disease Control and Prevention (CDC).
 He has served in this capacity since September 2008.
 Unintentional injuries are the leading cause of death for persons ages 1 to 44 years.
 DUIP is dedicated to reducing the number and severity of unintentional injuries through science-based programs and applied research.
 CDC is focused on preventing injuries and fatalities from motor vehicle-related crashes, older adult falls, prescription drug overdoses, and traumatic brain injuries.
 Dr. Baldwin joined the CDC Injury Center in November 2006 as acting Deputy Director.
 In this role, Dr. Baldwin assisted the NCIPC Director in providing overall leadership and direction for the Center.
 He began his career at CDC in September 1996.
 Dr. Baldwin received his PhD in health behavior and health education at the University of Michigan School of Public Health in 2003.
 He also received a MPH in behavioral sciences and health education from the Rollins School of Public Health at Emory University in 1996.
 He currently adjunct Associate Professor at Emory in the School of Public Health and teaches two courses – Social Behavior and Public Health and Community Needs Assessment.

-Mr. Barnes previously co-created and successfully exited a global health care and policy consulting firm and a private residential substance abuse treatment program.
-He also co-founded a not-for-profit that provided early leadership to address the U.S. drug abuse, addiction, and overdose crisis.
+Mr. Barnes previously founded and managed DCBA Law & Policy, a law firm recognized nationally for its work in health care and drug policy.
+He co-created and successfully exited a global health care and policy consulting firm and a private residential substance misuse treatment program.

-Mr. Barnes often provides legal, political, and issue analysis for national news networks, including FOX News, FOX Business, CNBC, CNN, and HLN.
+Mr. Barnes has provided legal, political, and issue analysis for national news networks, including CNBC, CNN, and MSNBC.
 He has been a member of the advisory board for the Rx Drug Abuse & Heroin Summit since 2011, the National Sheriffs’ Association’s Drug Enforcement Committee since 2014, and the editorial board for the Journal of Opioid Management since 2015.

 Mr. Barnes was a political appointee under President George W. Bush, having served as confidential counsel in the White House Office of National Drug Control Policy.